Orders Over $99 Ship Free

 Stainless Steel is a steel alloy with a minimum of 10.5% to 11% chromium.
 Chromium improves corrosion resistance by forming an oxide to the steel.
 Other elements are used to affect stainless steel such as nickel, nitrogen, molybdenum and titanium.
 Using these elements forms different crystal structures that can improve certain applications such as machining, welding and shaping.

-There are many factors that determine magnetism in stainless.
+Magnetic Myth There is a widely held myth that stainless steel is not magnetic.
+Part of that myth is that low grade stainless is magnetic and higher grades are not.
+There are many factors that determine magnetism in stainless steel.
 A piece of stainless steel stock can start out as non-magnetic but the manufacturing process of turning that stock into a part, such as a fitting, can cause the part to become slightly magnetic.
 The process of cold working the metal, casting, or welding can slightly change the crystal structure of the metal.
 Even though the metal has become slightly magnetic it has not changed the corrosion resistance.